Australian football at the 1956 Summer Olympics: VFL/VFA

+The VFL/VFA combined squad was headlined by Denis Cordner, who finished runner-up in the club best-and-fairest award in his penultimate season and was praised for his skill and leadership.

 The VFL portion of the squad, although making up the majority of the final team, was largely youthful and inexperienced.
 Only the Richmond pair of Brian Davie and Frank Dunin had more than 30 League games to their name at that point, with eight of the squad members only having made their debut in that year's season.
 Collingwood had the most squad representatives, with five.

 The VFA representatives in the squad contained no Williamstown players, despite the club having won the last three Association premierships.
 Unlike the VFL squad inclusions, no VFA club boasted more than two players from their side in the overall group of 33.
 One of the headline players was Box Hill forward Dave Plunkett, who in his first season of Association football had kicked more than 25 goals to help his side to a maiden finals appearance.

 Many of the combined squad members were former VAFA players themselves who had maintained an amateur status upon their inclusion in the professional leagues.